MoldyMacaroniX/dashword.net/_src/posts/building-for-fun.md

 Anytime you feel burned out with creating, either use the 50% Rule or take a break.
 It's best if you can embrace your levels, your skills, and ultimately your mistakes.
 That's the key to growth, and it's how you can have fun again.

+# Join the Geometry Dash Creator School!

+Join the [Geometry Dash Creator School Discord with this link](https://discord.gg/gdlevels) to learn how to become a great level maker!

 # Credits

 * Research by Xul